 Children have been identified as one of the most vulnerable groups in general.
 At the same time, their potential as efficient disaster risk reduction communicators is recognized and attempts in harnessing that capability has been on-going in Myanmar.
 One of the means emphasized as highly effective is the mainstreaming of disaster risk reduction concepts into formal school curriculum at the primary and secondary levels.
-Envisioning the role of the children as promoters of disaster risk reduction, well before Nargis event in 2008, the Ministry of Education together with UNICEF and UNESCO has initiated disaster risk reduction mainstreaming in the education sector since early 2000.
+Before Nargis event in 2008, the Ministry of Education has initiated disaster risk reduction mainstreaming in the education sector since early 2000.

-3.6.1 Development of disaster risk reduction Learning and Teaching Curriculum Materials
+3.6.1 Development of disaster risk reduction Curriculum

 Following the initial review of the current curriculum, series of workshops could be undertaken to develop the specific DRR contents of identified appropriate subjects and lessons for DRR integration.
-The Ministry of Education may likewise decide to have a new subject on DRR, instead of integrating it in current subjects.
-Whichever way the ministry decides to approach DRR mainstreaming in education, the development of the DRR contents follows the curriculum format and standards required by the Ministry of Education to facilitate learning and teaching.
-The DRR curriculum materials for development can include in the modules and teaching aids of lower secondary schools and teachers colleges.
+A new subject, instead of integrating it in current subjects whichever way the ministry decides to approach DRR mainstreaming in education, the development of the DRR contents follows the curriculum format and standards required by the Ministry of Education to facilitate learning and teaching.
+The DRR curriculum materials for development can include in the modules and teaching aids of Basic Education schools and teachers colleges.
 In Myanmar, basic curriculum materials on disaster risk reduction have been developed for both formal and non-formal education.
-It was led by the Ministry of Education, with support from UNICEF and UNESCO and has been included into the school curriculum from Grade 5 to 10.
+It was led by the Ministry of Education, with support from UNICEF and UNESCO and has been included into the school curriculum from Grade (5 to 11).